CephasBiney/Perinatal-Asphyxia-Prediction/data/README.md

-This folder contains the raw generated dataset
+This folder contains both the raw generated dataset, and the preprocessed generated dataset.